-From the presented experimental results, it is clear that the λ PRBF network is more effective than the classical RBF network (except for the case of the Pima Indians dataset).
-Moreover, there is no clear conclusion that can be drawn concerning the performance of the PRBF ($\lambda = 1$) and the separate mixtures model ($\lambda = 0$).
-An important conclusion is that in many cases better performance results are obtained for intermediate values of λ and, also, that the multinet approach, although more computationally expensive, constitutes a technique that on average provides the best performance results.
+drawn concerning the performance of the PRBF ($\lambda = 1$) and the separate mixtures model ($\lambda = 0$).
+An important conclusion is that in many cases better performance results are obtained for intermediate values of λ and, also, that the multi-net approach, although more computationally expensive, constitutes a technique that on average seems to provide the best performance results.